gillesboisson/blender-probes-export/readme.md

 - Rendering : use Blender cycle engine tu render probes
 - Packing  : use Blender opengl API to compute irradiance and reflectance and pack data in texture sheet

+All Mesh Objects are by default rendered the first phase but can be ignored (eg. Dynamic object) using a custom rendered option in object probe export (TODO: integrate a switch in object structure panel if possible)

 ### Rendering

 Rendering phase Use blender cycle renderer to render scene static object in reflectance cubemaps and panomic equi rectangle for each Irradiance Grid cell, final result is a png (HDR not supported yet) images for each probe